 3. Listen to a note player (This will only be here if the translation team recorded a note.)

-4. Passage translation (target language) player
+4. Passage translation (receptor language) player

 5. Passage source (source language) player

 On every page in Render there is a Home button (1) on the upper right hand corner.
 You can click Home at any time and it will bring you back to your Home page with all of your roles.
 Right below that is the Set Title player (2).
 Press play here at any time to hear a short description of the set you are working on.

 In the case that the translator of this passage recorded a note, you will have a headphones button (3) to listen to the note.
 The circle player on the left side (4) is the translation of the passage, which in this case is Madi Okollo.
 This is the receptor language for the translation team.
 The circle player on the right side (4) is the reference language of the passage that was translated, which in this case is NIV.

 As a peer reviewer, for every passage that you review, you need to choose between the Pass (6) and Suggest Revision (7) buttons.

 Continue to Steps of Peer Review to learn how to suggest a revision.